panva/openid-client/README.md

     - self_signed_tls_client_auth
 - [RFC9101 - OAuth 2.0 JWT-Secured Authorization Request (JAR)][feature-jar]
 - [RFC9126 - OAuth 2.0 Pushed Authorization Requests (PAR)][feature-par]
-- [OpenID Connect Session Management 1.0 - draft 28][feature-rp-logout]
+- [OpenID Connect RP-Initiated Logout 1.0 - draft 01][feature-rp-logout]
-  - RP-Initiated Logout
 - [Financial-grade API Security Profile 1.0 - Part 2: Advanced (FAPI)][feature-fapi]
 - [JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) - ID1][feature-jarm]
 - [OAuth 2.0 Demonstration of Proof-of-Possession at the Application Layer (DPoP) - draft 03][feature-dpop]

-Updates to draft specifications (DPoP, JARM, and FAPI) are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.
+Updates to draft specifications (DPoP, JARM, etc) are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.